konstructio/colony-docs/versioned_docs/version-0.2/install/index.md

 ## How do I try Colony?

-Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment](../install/vagrant-install/) to see how quick and easy it is to use.
+Right now the easiest way to get started with Colony is by [installing our virtual Vagrant environment, which we walk through in the blog here](https://blog.konstruct.io/virtual-data-center/) to see how easy it is to install and use.

 After you complete the initial set up, you can use Colony to discover your assets and provision a cluster.